peterholcomb/star-wars-profile/README.md

   birthYear: String
   gender: String
   homeworld: String
-  species: String // References the url of the species we want to change the user to if we are changing the species }
+  species: String // References the id of the species we want to change the user to if we are changing the species }

 type Mutation {